gSchool/third-quarter-project-proposals/README.md

 ## What technologies will you use that weren't covered in class?

 ### Front End
-Meteor.js
-React + Redux
+React

 ### Back End

-golang (potentially)
+golang
-mongoDB

 ## What technologies do you plan to use?

-None
+Angular1.6
+Bootstrap

+Node.js
+PostgreSQL

 ## Feature list